 The second day will cover inking and printing.
 As the first stages of the blocks are being carved, students will be shown techniques for inking and the workings of the printing press.
 A general overview of ink mixing, characteristics, and application will be discussed.
 After the first color is printed, the students will be shown techniques for transferring the image to another block for separate color groups.
 Students will also be given the option to stick with one block and complete the print as a “reduction” print.

-On the third day, the class will continue printing and “reduction” carving.
-Emphasis will be placed on the understanding of combining all the elements together, especially registration techniques, and carving negative space.
+On the third day, the class will continue printing and carving.
+Emphasis will be placed on the techniques for combining all the elements together, especially registration techniques, and carving negative space.
 The participants will continue with printing, and at the end of class there will be a brief discussion and kind “critique” of the finished work.

 You will need the following tools for this class:

 1. Carving tools - 1/16" (@1.5 mm), 1/8" (@3 mm), 1/4" (@4.5 mm), 3/8" (@6 mm) U-Gouges.
 In addition, 1/8" (@3mm) V-Gouge is recommended.
 Any larger U-Gouges or straight chisels could also come in handy.

 2. Brayers - Larger brayers up to 10".
 One 8" and one 10" are recommended.
 The larger brayers are often expensive so smaller brayers may be more readily available and would be better than none.
 Try to avoid brayers that are made of very hard rubber or extremely soft, foamy material.
 The hardness should be like an eraser texture.

 3. Miscellaneous - 1" ruler, triangular ruler, pencils, ultra fine point Sharpie pen, Mat knife/X-acto (I like the OLFA brand with sections of the blade that can be snapped off as the edge dulls.)
 1 1/2" - 2" rectangular palette knives for mixing ink.
 Apron.